The drive side of a bottom bracket is screwed in by hand.

 Shell width, installation type & axle type

-The bottom bracket shell – the part of your frame in which the bottom bracket is installed – has a certain width.
-It is relatively easy to measure, often even while a bottom bracket is installed.
-You only have to measure the frame from right to left, without the bearing cups or spacers.
-With the help of spacers, some bottom brackets can also be adapted to different shell widths.
-The filters will usually take this into account.
-Once you have selected the shell width, the number of other filters is reduced to a more manageable level.
+The bottom bracket shell – the part of your frame in which the bearing is installed – has a specific width.
+It is easy to measure, even if a bottom bracket is installed.
+Measure only the total width of the shell on the frame itself, WITHOUT the bearing cups and any spacers.
+Once you know the shell width, you can narrow down the search results using the filter function.

 A caliper gauge is used on a Specialized bike to determine the width of the bottom bracket shell.